KillerInk/FreeDcam/README.md

 Q&A
 ===
-**Q:**  I'm able to choose camera2 api, but many things are missing.
+* **Q:**  I'm able to choose camera2 api, but many things are missing.
 Why?﻿
 **A:** because its not fully supported by your device. such devices are called legacy devices. they support just basic image capture and recording features.﻿

-**Q** Why can't i open raw/bayer files?
+* **Q** Why can't i open raw/bayer files?
 **A** Because its the pure data. the decoder cant read it because it does not know how to open it.
 To tell the decoder how the data is stored, the dng container is needed.
 In that case send us the raw/bayer file and it will work soon.

+* **Q** Why my Device dont show an highspeed video profile, i know it support it
+**A** Its because the Oem's did not add it as MediaProfile and freedcam support it only for most snapdragon socs -In that case open the VideoProfileEditor inside FreeDcamSetting.
+-As sample for 720p highspeed select first the 720p profile.
+-Rename it to 720Hfr or what ever you want.
+-Change Framerate to 120
+-Select Highspeed
+-Save the Profile and close the VideoProfileEditor.

 Camera Ui Icons